There are several analysis tools to measure our program and give suggestions to improve performance.

 - Running callgrind with

-valgrind --tool=callgrind ./cpuload
+valgrind --tool=callgrind ./cpuload - kcachegrind profile.callgrind

-need us to insert codes to our program, and it’s not good for programmability.
+Using these out-of-box tools will benefit to hint us to optimize our codes well.
+Besides, other performance library like libpapi need us to insert codes to our program, and it’s not good for programmability.
 For me, I prefer to use these performance profile tools to detect my codes.